Coffee in Albany (and Troy) [Updated 2022]

 Superior Merchandise Co., 4th St, Troy

 Superior Merchandise bill themselves as a “design shop + coffee bar”.
-They recently added a bottle bar where you can buy rare Nordic beers to take home, and they also have two beers on tap, a bunch of bottles, cider, and a great wine selection.
+They have a nice selection of pantry staples, home goods, fresh food, and ready to drink canned beverages.
 In addition to this, they have the strongest coffee program of any shop in the area.
 Everything from their cheapest batch brew to their signature drinks is well considered and well executed.
 Their coffee is now roasted in house as Touchy Coffee.
 They have also hosted coffee classes about brewing at home with different coffee apparatuses such as the Kalita Wave or Aeropress.
 They even bring in extremely rare, pricey coffee from somewhere in Scandinavia once a month for the aptly titled Scandinavian Saturdays.

 The focus at Stacks is coffee.
-They are a multi-roaster shop which is still quite rare in this area.
-That means they have many different coffees from many different companies.
-They have a small selection in their bakery case of goods from local bakers.
+They are a multi-roaster shop which is rare.
+That means they have different coffees from different roasters vs only selling their own.
+They have a bakery case of goods from local bakers.
 Their espresso is among the best in the area, and they usually have more than one option ready to go for espresso.
 It’s typically their house blend espresso as well as single origin or espresso blend from a featured roaster.
 I’d recommend avoiding the house coffee (you can get guest-roaster batch brew at the Broadway location), and opt for an Americano with either the house espresso or guest espresso, or a pour over if the shop isn’t too busy.
-As mentioned, they do pour overs on the Wave or Aeropress, iced pour overs, cold brew, macchiatos, etc., and even pumpkin spice lattes if that’s what you’re into.
+They do fancy coffee stuff like pour overs on the Wave or Aeropress, iced pour overs, cold brew, lattes, and done well signature drinks.

 little pecks, Broadway, Troy